dvoils/blockflow/README.md

 # BlockFlow

-**BlockFlow** is a data pipeline built on Kubernetes to process, store, and visualize real-time blockchain transaction data.
-Using tools like Apache Kafka, Apache Spark, TimescaleDB, and Grafana, it focuses on scalability, efficiency, and portability, enabling blockchain transaction analysis.
+**BlockFlow** is an ongoing project leveraging Kubernetes to process, store, and visualize real-time blockchain transaction data.
+Using tools like Apache Kafka, Apache Spark, TimescaleDB, and Grafana, it emphasizes scalability, efficiency, and portability for real-time blockchain transaction analysis.

 ## Key Features